 Cloth diapering is one of those things that is a frugal no-brainer, or so it seems.
 Using cloth diapers is often much less expensive.
 It’s better for the environment.
 And it’s a one-time investment that pays for itself again and again and again — especially if you have more than one child!

-However, while we exclusively cloth diapered for our first child, we chose not to use cloth diapers with our second and third kids.
+However, while we exclusively cloth diapered for our first child, we chose not to use cloth diapers with all our kids after that.
 Why?
 Well here are 4 reasons:

 1. Our Kids Had Extremely Sensitive Skin